Wisdom Tooth Extractions – Waverly, IA

 Keeping Your Smile Strong and Healthy

 Ordinarily, Dr. Smiley and his team work hard to help patients keep their teeth healthy and beautiful for a lifetime.
 However, there are exceptions to that rule.
 Sometimes the best choice is extraction in order to preserve your oral health.
 One common example is wisdom tooth extraction.
 These large teeth, whether erupted or impacted, can be a threat to other teeth as well as your overall oral health.
-Therefore, Dr. Smiley usually recommends wisdom tooth extraction in Waverly, IA in order to preserve your healthy and beautiful smile.
+Therefore, Dr. Smiley usually recommends wisdom tooth extractions in Waverly, IA in order to preserve your healthy and beautiful smile.

 Why Choose Smiley Family Dentistry for Wisdom Tooth Extractions?